mrghofrani/lvlm-count/Readme.md

 pip install -r requirements.txt
 ```

-5. Put the API keys inside the `.env` file in the following manner:
+5. Create and `.env` file in the base project directory, and put the API keys in the file with the following manner:

 ```
 OPENAI_API_KEY=<Your GPT4o API key>